copdips/copdips.github.io/docs/posts/2021/2021-06-12-python-unittest-cheat-sheet.md

 !!! note

     There's another module [pytest-parallel](https://github.com/browsertron/pytest-parallel), the author says his module can run the tests in concurrency, and very efficient in integration tests, which tests might be stateful or sequential.
 I haven't tested yet, so cannot say anything here.

+## Ensure each pytest-xdist worker has its own database connection

+Based on `worker_id` fixture, possible values are: `gw0`, `gw1`, etc., and `master` if no parallel fixture: https://breadcrumbscollector.tech/posts/running-tests-in-parallel-with-pytest/#worker_id-fixture

+## Showing the tests durations

+- Sowing the durations of all the tests: `pytest --durations=0`
+- Showing the slowest 10 tests: `pytest --durations=10`

 ## speccing